 Boxer Dog Breed

-Boxers are a handsome, working class dog that are a favorite among Americans.
+Boxers are handsome, working-class dogs that are a favorite among Americans.

 The Boxer skyrocketed in popularity after a Boxer named “Bang Away” became the first dog to achieve “100 Bests in Show”.
 After his win in the prestigious 1951 Westminster dog show, Bang Away became a celebrity and pushed the Boxer into the spotlight.

-Since rising in popularity it has been given many different jobs in America.
-Athlete, cattle dog, police dog, war dog, watch dog, protection dog and guide dog are just a few of its jobs.
+Since rising in popularity, it has been given many different jobs in America; an athlete, cattle dog, police dog, war dog, watch dog, protection dog, and guide dog are just a few of its professions.